Project Imran Khan: Failure and unforeseen consequences

 In 2019, differences between Bajwa and Khan began to arise.
 Bajwa wanted the removal of Faiz Hameed as the DG ISI but Khan refused to do so.
 Also, the Chinese government was reportedly unhappy working with Khan's team on the CPEC project.
 The rumor was later denied by Chinese spokesperson Zhao Lijian, who was quoted, "So-called claim that little has been achieved and no programme was approved over the past three and half years… is pure disinformation," he said.
 "Over the three and a half years under the framework, many livelihood projects have been approved and implemented, delivering tangible benefits."
 Khan was later ousted in the No-confidence motion against Imran Khan, which was alleged to be facilitated by the Pakistan Army.

 Khan blamed Bajwa and the army for the removal of his government, and PTI supporters started a huge social media campaign, mainly on twitter with trends being there for days, against the army and ISI.
 Bajwa retired on 29 November 2022 but Khan continued to criticize the army leadership.Therefore, when he was arrested on 9 May 2023, his supporters initiated a violent protest that directly challenged the Pakistani Army, with protestors entering cantonment areas and burned a Corps Commander's house in Lahore.
-The protestors breached the GHQ's gate a thought the PTI claim these protests were a "false flag operation" carried out by the ISI.
+The protestors breached the GHQ's gate though the PTI claim these protests were a "false flag operation" carried out by the ISI.
 Nevertheless this rare display of resistance towards the military establishment left the PTI's position untenable.
 Hence, a country-wide crackdown against PTI was started and thousands of its supporters were arrested on the charges of anti-state activities.